Backpropagation through Back Substitution with a Backslash: Linear Operators as elements of Matrices

+for the linear operator $T_{A,B}$ that sends $X$ to $BXA^T$.
 Identifying the matrix $A \otimes B$ with the operator is more than a handy convenience, it makes computations practical in a software language that allows for this.
-Table~\ref{tab:operators2} indicates some operators of interest.
+Table~\ref{tab:operators2} defines some operators of interest.